On this page

 Don't track any user data that's against your privacy terms.

-Identify is for setting the user properties of a particular user without sending any event.
+Use Identify to set the user properties of a particular user without sending an event.

-The SDK supports these operations on individual user properties: setsetOnceunsetaddappendprependpreInsertpostInsert, and remove.
-Declare the operations via a provided Identify interface.
+The SDK supports these operations on individual user properties: set, setOnce, unset, add, append, prepend, preInsert, postInsert, and remove.
+Declare the operations through the Identify interface.
 You can chain together multiple operations in a single Identify object.

-If the Identify call is sent after the event, the results of operations is visible immediately in the dashboard user's profile area, but it doesn't appear in chart result until another event is sent after the Identify call.
+If you send the Identify call after the event, the results of operations appear immediately in the user's profile area in the dashboard, but the results don't appear in chart results until another event is sent after the Identify call.
 The identify call only affects events going forward.

-You can handle the identity of a user using the identify methods.
-Proper use of these methods can connect events to the correct user as they move across devices, browsers, and other platforms.
+You can handle the identity of a user through the identify methods.
+Proper use of these methods connects events to the correct user as they move across devices, browsers, and other platforms.

-Send an identify call containing those user property operations to Amplitude server to tie a user's events with specific user properties.
+Send an identify call that contains those user property operations to the Amplitude server to tie a user's events with specific user properties.

 Set